 How compensation is calculated in discrimination claims

 Compensation in discrimination claims is “uncapped”, which means that there is no statutory maximum, unlike in Unfair Dismissal claims.
 This means that compensation awards can be very high, but note that the figures you may see in the press might be newsworthy because they are unusually high.
-For example, we know that the highest award for race discrimination in 2019-2020 was just over £30,000, with the average being less than £10,000 and the median award was just over £8,000.
+For example, we know that the highest award for Sex discrimination in 2021-2022 was just over £185,000, with the average being less than £25,000 and the median award was just under £18,000.

 The compensation may consist of: